HelinData/SGM_API_Documentation/README.md

-# Helin Smart Grid Manager API - User Guide
+# Smart Grid Manager API - User Guide

-Welcome to Helin's Smart Grid Manager API User Guide!
+Welcome to the Smart Grid Manager API!
 This guide will walk you through everything you need to know to interact with the API effectively.
 The Smart Grid Manager system provides a secure, privacy-focused solution that gives you complete control over your energy assets while ensuring reliable operation.

 ## Understanding Smart Grid Manager